Guide to 23/24 Winter Opening Day

 10 Ways to Prep for a Great Season

-Historically, Bear Mountain and Snow Summit receive an average of 100 inches of natural snowfall in the winter.
+Historically, Big Bear Mountain Resort (BBMR) receive an average of 100-150 inches of natural snowfall in the winter.
 Stay in the know by signing up to the weekly Snow Report emails to get the forecast delivered straight to your inbox.
 For more historical data, visit the historical snowfall page.

 Here are a few ways to help you get ready for your next winter adventure now at Big Bear Mountain Resort. rich-text, responsive-table